Photo courtesy of Ryan Milrad

 POLICY PRIORITIES

-• Policies that reduce unnecessary regulatory burdens on small and mid-sized producers
+• Reducing unnecessary regulatory burdens on small and mid-sized producers

 • Clear, practical pathways for direct-to-consumer sales

-• Protection of working lands and farmland from avoidable loss
+• Protection of working lands from avoidable loss

-• Balanced regulatory frameworks that recognize the realities of small-scale agriculture
+• Balanced regulatory frameworks that reflect the realities of small-scale agriculture

-Protecting farmland is not nostalgic—it is economic policy.
-Agriculture remains foundational to Idaho’s prosperity, and independent producers are essential to that ecosystem.
+Protecting farmland isn't nostalgic — it's economic policy.
+Agriculture is foundational to Idaho's prosperity, and independent producers are essential to that future.

 • Smart growth policies that protect working lands